Documents on Irish Foreign Policy Volume I, 1919 -1922 (Dublin, 1998) A project of the Department of Foreign Affairs and the Royal Irish Academy.

 Documents on Irish Foreign Policy Volume VI, 1939-1941

-Documents in Irish Foreign Policy, Volume VI, illustrates, in a unique manner unavailable in any other history of the period, the threats reland faced during the first years of the Second World War.
-It shows how Minister for External Affairs Eamon de Valera, Secretary of the epartment Joseph Walshe, and the officials of the Department of External Affairs sought to protect Ireland''s sovereignty and independence hrough neutrality in a period where the threat to the state of invasion was real and ever-present.
+Documents in Irish Foreign Policy, Volume VI, illustrates, in a unique manner unavailable in any other history of the period, the threats Ireland faced during the first years of the Second World War.
+It shows how Minister for External Affairs Eamon de Valera, Read more...

 DIFP VII (1941-45) commences with neutrality firmly established as the central tenet of Irish foreign policy during the Second World War.